 Our operations have consumed substantial amounts of cash since inception.
-For the six months ended June 30, 2022 and 2021, we had negative cash flows from operations of \$38.8 million and \$65.5 million, and for the years ended December 31, 2021 and 2020, we had negative cash flows from operations of approximately \$112.4 million and \$102.0 million, respectively.
-We expect to continue to spend substantial amounts on procurement of raw material plasma and other raw materials necessary to scale up our manufacturing operations, commercial product launches, capacity expansion at the Boca Facility and building additional plasma collection facilities.
-In addition, our end-to-end production cycle from procurement of raw materials to commercial release of finished product can take between seven and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
+For the nine months ended September 30, 2022 and 2021, we had negative cash flows from operations of \$52.1 million and \$78.9 million, and for the years ended December 31, 2021 and 2020, we had negative cash flows from operations of approximately \$112.4 million and \$102.0 million, respectively.
+We expect to continue to spend substantial amounts on procurement of raw material plasma and other raw materials necessary to scale up our manufacturing operations, commercial product launches, capacity expansion at the Boca Facility, completing the buildout of our tenth plasma collection facility and maintaining all of our plasma collection facilities.
+In addition, our end-toend production cycle from procurement of raw materials to commercial release of finished product can take between seven and 12 months or potentially longer, requiring substantial investments in raw material plasma and other manufacturing materials.
 We expect that we will not be able to generate a sufficient amount of product revenue to achieve profitability until the beginning of 2024 and, as a result, we may need to continue to finance our operations through additional equity or debt financings or corporate collaboration and licensing agreements.
 We currently anticipate, based upon our projected revenue and expenditures, that our current cash, cash equivalents and accounts receivable, including the proceeds received and expected to be received from the refinancing of our senior credit facility, along with the remaining funds available under the distribution agreement for the sale of our common stock (see "Liquidity and Capital Resources"), will be sufficient to fund our operations, as currently conducted, into the first quarter of 2024, at which time we believe we will begin to generate positive cash flow from operations.
 This time frame may change based upon how quickly we are able to execute on our commercialization efforts and operational initiatives and whether or not the assumptions underlying our projected revenues and expenses are correct.
 If we are unable to raise additional capital if needed, including due to widespread liquidity constraints or significant market instability that could result from the COVID-19 pandemic, we will have to delay, curtail or eliminate our commercialization efforts or our product development activities.